 What can your board members offer in terms of:

 Some board members may be retired or have a more flexible schedule.
 What volunteer opportunities are available to them?
 Could they help at special events or take on an active role in the mission?
 Inviting the Board to be on-site and in the trenches from time to time can really serve to keep them interested, inspired, and loyal to the cause.

-Some board members may have more to offer financially in terms of sponsoring events or leading the way on top-donations.
-Be sure to give the board plenty of opportunity to give and let any giving expectations be known up front.
+Some board members may have more to offer financially in terms of sponsoring events or leading the way on top donations.
+Be sure to give the board plenty of opportunities to give and let any giving expectations be known upfront.

 Some board members have unique experience in law, health, finance, or other niches.
 Make sure to place these board members on committees where they can really shine in their expertise.

 In sum, a board member who just shows up for meetings once a month for an hour won’t feel very connected to your mission.
 Brainstorm how you can personally invite each member to connect on a deeper level based on their unique interests and abilities.

 3. The 4th T: Remind Them of Their “Why!”

 As a hardcore storytelling advocate, I invite you to give your board members another opportunity to serve your organization through a 4th T…